395px

 Masiel sang at Eurovision

-And my father arrived at work on time
+And my dad arrived on time to work

-With the white collar and the brown suit
+In a white collar and a brown suit

-I read in the depths of your eyes
+I read in the depths of his eyes

 From 1968